dbca-wa/sdis/docs/source/faq.rst

 How can I change the project type?
 ==================================
-Behind the scenes, SDIS creates different items when a project is created.
+Behind the scenes, SPMS creates different items when a project is created.
 It is not possible to migrate the content of the different fields and documents without the risk of data loss.
-Therefore, SDIS does not allow to change project types after their creation.
+Therefore, SPMS does not allow to change project types after their creation.
 If you still need to change a project type, please do:

 * Create new project with the correct type.
 Copy/paste or re-type relevant fields.